danbev/learning-wasi/README.md

 This section contains any global (think static C variables).

 ### Export section
-This are functions, tables, memory segements and global variables that are made available to the host.
+These are functions, tables, memory segements and global variables that are made available to the host.